dsa-ou/m269-installer/README.md

 3. Run the installation script with `.\install.ps1 .` (Windows) or `./install.sh .` (Unix).
    Note the extra space and period after the command, compared to step 5 in Section 2.
-   (During re-installation, ignore messages saying that a file can't be copied onto itself.)
+   (During re-installation, ignore messages about the usage of the `cp` command or about a file being copied onto itself.)

 4. Close the terminal.